-12.1 DIVSION COUNCIL - MEDEZEGGENSCHAPSRAAD (MR)
+12.1 PARTICIPATION COUNCIL - MEDEZEGGENSCHAPSRAAD (MR)

-Dutch regulations regarding participation in schools (1 January 2007) regulate the establishment of a Division Council (MRs) in Primary and Secondary schools in the Netherlands.
-Through the Division Council staff, parents and students from secondary, have an advisory role for areas of the school vision and planning.
-The council comprises of elected members proportionally divided between staff and parents/students (students in Secondary).
-Meetings of the council are attended by the Head.
+Dutch regulations regarding participation in schools (1 January 2007) regulate the establishment of a Participation Council (MRs) in Primary and Secondary schools in the Netherlands.
+Through the Participation Council staff, parents (and students from secondary), have an advisory role for areas of the school vision and planning.
+The council comprises of elected members proportionally divided between staff and parents/ students (students in Secondary).